 Common thinking errors (cognitive errors or cognitive distortions) are easy to make.
 Learn about ten common thinking errors and ways to stop them.

-Self-talk refers to those thoughts or things you say to yourself.
+Self-talk are those thoughts or things you say to yourself.
 Self-talk is often negative and skews how we see ourselves.
-One of the most important skills you can develop is to identify and manage your self-talk.
+Learn how to identify and manage your self-talk.

 Developing coping strategies or tools to cope, is a powerful way to deal with life's inevitable challenges.
 Learn some new ways to cope.